hplawski/hplawski/README.md

 <h3>Why Work With Me? 🤝</h3>
 <ul>
     <li><strong>Proven experience in regulatory compliance and risk management</strong>—skills that directly translate to the cybersecurity field.</li>
-    <li><strong>Strong technical background</strong> from early IT career to industrial engineering and ISO 9001 LA, giving me a unique perspective on problem-solving and system security.</li>
+    <li><strong>Strong technical background</strong> from early IT career to industrial engineering and company quality and ISMS audits, giving me a unique perspective on problem-solving and system security.</li>
     <li><strong>Hands-on cybersecurity training and projects</strong>, with ongoing certifications and a focus on practical knowledge.</li>
     <li><strong>Legal eligibility</strong> to work in the EU and EEA without the need for sponsorship, work permits, or visas.</li>
     <li><strong>Available immediately</strong> for onsite, hybrid, and remote positions.</li>